dr-cs/databases/slides/basic-relational-design.md

 are trivial.

-We don't write trivial functional dependencies when we enumerate a set of functional dependencies that hold on a schema.
+We don't write trivial functional dependencies when we enumerate a set of functional dependencies that hold on a schema for the purposes of normalization or normal form testing.

 # Normal Forms